jason-kool/websafe/README.md

 > 6) To close, run `docker-compose down`

 # UPDATES MADE BETWEEN COMMITS
+## vC1.2 -> vC1.3
+> - Changed input field for the email in `INSECURE/register` from "email" to "text" type.
+> - Non-admin kickout check has been removed in `INSECURE/admin/main/index.php` and `INSECURE/admin/manage/index.php`.
+> - Updated pages that hardcoded the SQL connection instead of importing it.
+> - Changed "manage users" to "manage products" in the admin navbar.
+> - Cleaned up unnecessary comments in all pages.
+> - Added a function in `SECURE/admin/main/index.php` to mitigate SSRF, but haven't tested if it's working.

 ## vC1.2 -> vC1.2
 > - Made the **SQL con**, **error reporting** and **session timeout** functions into their own PHP pages, and replaced all the existing code on (almost) all pages to `include()` them.
 (Haven't testing if anything is broken tho)
 > - Changed Document Titles for all webpages so they actually reflect what the page is about instead of just "helpme" or "Document"